pawlovskiii/web3_simple_storage/README.md

 ##### Keywords

 - **contract**
-  - stands for the smart contract, that we're going to create.
-We can think of this keyword, similarly to class keyword in Java or other Object-Oriented languages
+  - Stands for the smart contract, that we're going to create.
+We can think of this keyword, similarly to class keyword in Java or other Object-Oriented languages.
 - **interface**
-  - some contracts don't start with the contract keyword, only the interface keyword.
+  - Some contracts don't start with the contract keyword, only the interface keyword.
 Interfaces don't have full-function implementations.
 - **import**
-  - allows us to add additional code from certain Github repositories.
+  - Allows us to add additional code from certain Github repositories.
 - **mapping**

-  - a dictionary-like data structure, with _1 value_ per _key_
+  - A dictionary-like data structure, with _1 value_ per _key_.

     ```bash
     mapping(string => uint256) public nameToFavoriteNumber;
     ```

 - **pragma**
-  - it's used to enable certain compiler features or checks.
+  - It's used to enable certain compiler features or checks.
 - **struct**

-  - a way to define new types in Solidity.
+  - A way to define new types in Solidity.
 They're almost like creating new objects as well.

     ```bash
      struct People {